 Requests for building or equipment repairs or maintenance should be addressed to the administrative staff.
-If you are in the building when department staff are not available, and you become aware of a repair that is urgent or an emergency (i.e. no heat, serious water leak, etc.), please call 860-486-3113 to report it and inform the administrative staff via email to allow for follow-up the next business day.
+If you are in the building when department staff are not available, and you become aware of a repair that is urgent or an emergency (i.e. no heat, serious water leak, etc.), please call 860-486-3113 or use the MyUConn app to report it and then inform the administrative staff via email to allow for follow-up the next business day.